Third Gen’s a Charm

-Part of the goal of the 2018 Chevrolet Equinox Equinox, besides to look fresh, is to increase efficiency, which is why there is about 400 pounds taken out of this latest model.
+Part of the goal of the new Equinox, besides to look fresh, is to increase efficiency, which is why about 400 pounds was taken out of this model.
 It still comes in at between 3,274 and 3,682 pounds, but that’s significant nonetheless.

 Crossover vehicles like the Equinox are very popular today, because they combine the higher-riding, greater-hauling, cooler-looking SUV experience with a comfortable-riding car platform.
 The Equinox has a firmness to the ride that feels just right, and the leather buckets are comfortable for commuting.
 I didn’t have a chance to take this one on a long trip, but it looks well up to the job.

 This compact hauler comes in four trims—S, LS, LT, and Premier.
-There are three engine choices, too, all of which are turbocharged.
+And there are three engine choices, too, all of which are turbocharged.
 The base engine is a 1.5-liter four with 170 horsepower (hp) and 203 pounds-feet (lb.-ft.) of torque.
-My Cajun Red Tintcoat tester was a top-level Premier, but it had this base engine.
+My Cajun Red Tintcoat tester was a top-level Premier, but had this base engine.
 You can step up to a 2.0-liter four with 252 hp and 260 lb.-ft.
 It may not appeal to you, but if you’re interested in a diesel, a new 1.6-liter unit is optional, with a mere 137 hp, but a hearty 240 lb.-ft. of torque.
-Diesel is surrounded by controversy today, since the revelations about VW, but it offers higher fuel efficiency and range.
+Diesel is surrounded by controversy today, after the revelations of malfeasance at VW, but it offers higher fuel efficiency and range for certain applications.

 The 1.5-liter four seems up to the job in this car.
 It was unmemorable, but didn’t leave me feeling let down, either.
 The existence of the 2.0-liter option means you can get added grunt if you know you’re going to be carrying several passengers and cargo, which could affect performance significantly.
 The 2.0-liter engine is mated to a new nine-speed transmission, while the 1.5 gets a traditional six-speed.

 My 1.5-liter-equipped tester earned EPA numbers of 24 city/30 highway/26 combined.
-Those are not bad stats, enough to put it in our increasingly crowded AWD 30 MPG Club.
+Those are not bad stats.
 Green numbers are a pair of 5’s for Smog and Greenhouse Gas.

 There’s a vast set of safety features, many standard and some optional—too many to list here.
 See http://www.chevrolet.com/suvs/equinox-compact-suv for details.

 Pricing starts at $24.525 for the S model.
-My 2018 Chevrolet Equinox Premier tester had the base engine, but included the Sun, Sound & Navigation package ($3,320) and charged $395 for the Cajun Red paint, so came to $39,040.
-The package does include a power sunroof, 19-inch wheels, MyLink Navigation and a Bose Premium seven-speaker system, but still, that’s one pricey compact crossover.
+My Premier tester had the base engine, but included the Sun, Sound & Navigation package ($3,320) and charged $395 for the Cajun Red paint.
+The package does include a power sunroof, 19-inch wheels, MyLink Navigation and a Bose Premium seven-speaker system, so the total came to $39,040.
+That’s one pricey compact crossover.